gar1t/lambdapad/README.md

 stupid.
 It should maybe just be `files`.
 The use of dirs though is that it is a recursive copy.
 Anyway, let's see how it goes.
 Not a hard problem.

+# System Requirements

+- Non-windows (at the moment)
+- Developer configure/make "big boy" environment
+- Erlang R17 (need map support, the way it is)

 ## To Do

 - Implement data loaders with multiple files (using `ls`)